Deratiseur/Interplan/Readme.md

 A triple module:

-- Store: 98 items, the majority of them original and guaranteed to surprise.
+- Store: 100+ items, the majority of them original and guaranteed to surprise.

-- Spells: 108 new spells, 92 available for the sorcerer.
+- Spells: 130 new spells, 90% available for the sorcerer (except lvl 9 spells).

+- Potions : 25+ potions and charms.

+- 150+ additional “hidden” items/potions/spells.

-- Blacksmith: 46 recipes for combining potions. (not in IWDEE)
+- Blacksmith: 50 recipes for combining potions. (not in IWDEE)

-- Plus encounters and surprises. (including even more items and spells)(Not in IWDEE)
+- Plus encounters and surprises.
+(Not in IWDEE)

 Not in English (too big), not planned except for independent translators.